-The bill amends the Michigan Vehicle Code by updating definitions and regulations regarding authorized emergency vehicles and their lighting systems.
-It introduces new categories of authorized emergency vehicles, including those owned by the Michigan Mutual Aid Box Alarm System and vehicles operated by federally recognized nonprofit charitable organizations during emergencies.
-Additionally, it clarifies the definitions of terms such as "road service vehicle" and "life support agency," while also specifying the conditions under which various types of vehicles may use flashing, rotating, or oscillating lights.
+The bill amends the Michigan Vehicle Code by updating definitions and regulations related to authorized emergency vehicles and their lighting.
+It introduces new categories of authorized emergency vehicles, including those owned by the Michigan Mutual Aid Box Alarm System and operated during interlocal emergencies.
+The bill also clarifies the definition of a "road service vehicle" and specifies the conditions under which various types of vehicles may be equipped with flashing, rotating, or oscillating lights.
+Notably, it allows for the use of these lights by a broader range of vehicles, including those involved in public utility services, neighborhood watch programs, and emergency response actions.

 Statutes affected: House Introduced Bill: 257.2, 257.698